History of Property

-We are building on a porch, putting on new siding and shakers, and rebuilding the chimney to match more closely to the original house.
-We are also making some additions of our own:
+We built a porch, added new siding and shakers, and rebuilt the chimney to match more closely to the original house.
+We also made some additions of our own:

-- adding and remodeling bathrooms to all bedrooms;
+- added and remodeled all bathrooms to all bedrooms;

-- adding an Innkeeper's resident quarters with two new bedrooms, bathroom, kitchen, dining room, and living room;
+- added an Innkeeper's resident quarters with two new bedrooms, bathroom, kitchen, dining room, and living room;

-- designing and planting all new landscape; and
+- designed and planted all new landscape; and

 - much more.